Portrait Work + Writing

-And so, it is through workshops, portraiture and one-to-one conversation where I help guide women, women like you, back into a loving relationship with her body, voice, confidence and sensuality, so that she can fully step into who she is and who she is about to become.
+And so, it is through workshops, portraiture and one-to-one conversation where I share tools with women to help them enter into loving relationships with their bodies, voices, confidence and sensuality, so that they can fully step into who they are and who they are meant to become.

 Sign up for workshop and studio location updates here.

 Join me in New York at Maha Rose on October 20th for BODY RECLAIMED, a workshop for those wanting to restore their relationships with their bodies and manifest their dreams.

 Currently based in Moab, Utah and New York City.

 I have two ongoing personal projects where I examine the relationship oneself has with power.

 In my documentary project "Breaking Points" I explore three themes of the domestic abuse journey through visual and written storytelling in partnership with DA survivors themselves: first red flags, breaking points, and pieces of the self reclaimed.
 I ask why one stayed, why one left, and how personal power is being taken back.
 This project was inspired by my own healing journey with domestic abuse.

 In "The Hunters and the Hunted" I document my time in the intercoastal swampland of North Carolina as the only woman living with and caring for nearly 300 male hunters during the winter.
 I observe the relationship between life, death, and our power(lessness) over nature.